nicolastripodi/Jedlix/readme.md

 - path_to_input_file.json: path to your json input file containing the charging query
 - path_to_output_file.json: path to your json output file where you want to get the result

+## Possible errors:

+The program will return errors if the following parameters are invalid:
+- Input file not existing or not of JSON format
+- Output file not of JSON format (will be created if it does not exists) Also if the following JSON input file content are wrong:
+- Car data missing or wrong (charge power and battery capacity <= 0, Current battery level <0, current battery level > battery capacity)
+- Tariffs missing or wrong (energy price <=0, also if tariff intersect with each other, EG a tariff from 8 to 12 and one from 10 to 14)
+- User settings missing or wrong (no tariffs specified, direct charging percentage or desired charging percentage < 0, direct charging percentage > desired charging percentage)
+- Charging query missing or wrong (JSON file empty, no car data / user settings specified, starting charge time in the past, if tariff do not cover the full charging period)

 ## Project structure

 Each .cs class contains comments with additional information